Goodman Lecture Series

 About the Joanne Goodman Lecture Series

-Every autumn a distinguished historian is invited to the University of Western Ontario to deliver three public lectures on consecutive afternoons to students, faculty and members of the London community.
+Every autumn a distinguished historian is invited to Western University to deliver three public lectures on consecutive afternoons to students, faculty and members of the London community.
 The lecture series was established in 1975 by the Honourable Edwin A. Goodman and his family of Toronto to perpetuate the memory of their beloved elder daughter, a second year History student who died in a highway accident in April of that year.
-Since 1976 the series has been jointly sponsored by the Department of History and the University Students' Council.

 The theme of the series is the history of the Atlantic Triangle (Canada, the United States and the United Kingdom).
 The first lectures were given in 1976 by the leading Canadian military historian, Colonel Charles Stacey, on 'Mackenzie King and the Atlantic Triangle'.
 Occasionally there have been lectures outside the general framework.
 In 1995, for example, the topic was 'The Birth of the "New" South Africa', tracing the collapse of apartheid and the construction of a new political and social system since 1990, by Rodney Davenport, a South African historian and opponent of apartheid.

-Contact Heidi Van Galen at firstname.lastname@example.org if you require information in an alternate format, or if any other arrangments can make this event accessible to you.
-For a campus accessibility map please visit: http://www.accessibility.uwo.ca/maps.htm
+Contact the History Department at email@example.com if you require information in an alternate format, or if any other arrangments can make this event accessible to you.
+For a campus accessibility map please visit: http://www.accessibility.uwo.ca/resources/maps/index.html.